 A: It depends on how lunchtime is going to be at different schools.
 Some are not going to have cafeterias, but people will be eating at their desks.
 So you can imagine taking the mask off and placing it in the corner of the desk with the outside facing up, so that the outside part does not touch their desk.

-If they’re going to be in a communal situation, then I suggest getting little paper bags.
-You can decorate the outside of them and have them place the mask inside the paper bag.
+If they’re going to be in a communal situation, then we suggest getting little paper bags.
+You can decorate the outside of the bags and have them place the mask inside the paper bag.
 That will keep it protected from their hands or others' hands touching it.

 Q: Should they continue to wear the mask when they get off the bus to walk home?